ARUNKUMAAR-R/NodeJs-App/README.md

    - Builds the Docker image
    - Pushes the Docker image to Amazon ECR
-   - Provision AWS ECS and Deploys the new image to ECS
+   - Provision AWS ECS and Deploys the new image to ECS This is a just a new update in readme file.